Banner image placeholder

 Chicago/Turabian Click to copy

 Romani*, Alessia, Rebecca Kaaya Nansubuga, Maryam Mottaghi, Danielle Munang, Emily Bow Pearce, Pooja Viswanathan, Thomas Jenkyn, Tarek Loubani, Jacob M. Reeves, and Joshua M. Pearce.
 “Design for Replicability in Open-Source Distributed Assistive Technology for Low-Resource Settings: a Case Study of Two-Piece 3D-Printed Forearm Crutches.”
-MedRxiv, February 2026.
+Disability and Rehabilitation: Assistive Technology (July 2026): 1–21.

 MLA Click to copy